This Minnesota resort town has many lakes and one mysterious stone.

 The beach at Lake Carlos State Park is a popular spot.

-Started in 1999 by former Arizona residents Deb and Bob Johnson, the vineyard and grounds are an oasis of order.
+The vineyard and grounds are an oasis of order.
 Picnic tables sit in the shade of trees; those who bring a picnic can accompany it with a glass of wine from the tasting room.

-It's fun to stop at the gift cottages that pop up along the roads that twist to and around Alexandria's lakes, but the best selection of shops are right downtown, behind the 1880s brick storefronts and pillared concrete bank buildings that housed the town's early businesses.
+It's fun to stop at the gift cottages that pop up along the roads that twist to and around Alexandria's lakes.
+But the best selection of shops are right downtown, behind the 1880s brick storefronts and pillared concrete bank buildings that housed the town's early businesses.

 At the end of Broadway, bicycle tourists stream through town on the 55-mile Central Lakes Trail, which connects Alexandria with Fergus Falls to the west and, to the east, Osakis and the Lake Wobegon Trail.